-Bertha's sister Emma began her adult life by following the family tradition of working as a servant in a middle-class household.
+Dick's sister-in-law Emma Kowitz began her adult life by following the family tradition of working as a servant in a middle-class household.
 The family she chose was that of Phillip and Etta Weis, in St. Paul, Minnesota.
-She attended nursing school and some time after 1900 returned to Cannon Falls to work with the Conley brothers.
+She attended St. Luke's Hospital's nurse training school in St. Paul, and graduated on June 1, 1900.
+She then returned to Cannon Falls to work with the Conley brothers.

 Dr. Ed Conley gained a certain amount of notoriety around this time for owning the first automobile in Cannon Falls, a vehicle manufactured by International Harvester.
 No doubt his wife Sarah gained even more notoriety through her activities as an officer of the Women's Christian Temperance Union.